-Represents sacrifice for the cause of liberty and freedom.
-Created in 1918 after President Woodrow Wilson approved a suggestion allowing mothers who lost a child serving in the war to wear a gold gilt star on the traditional black mourning arm band.
+The Gold Star Service Flag: Created in 1918 after President Woodrow Wilson approved a suggestion allowing mothers who lost a child serving in the war to wear a gold gilt star on the traditional black mourning arm band.

 Apr 5, 2013

 H.R.1851: Family Act of 2013

 H.R.
 32: Military Surviving Spouses Equity Act

 Apr 24, 2013

 S. 735: Survivor Benefits Improvement Act of 2013

 S.Con.Res.
 15: A concurrent resolution expressing the sense of Congress that the Chained Consumer Price Index should not be used to calculate cost-of-living adjustments for Social Security or veterans benefits, or to increase the tax burden on low- and middle income taxpayers.